openstack-archive/fuel-plugin-midonet/doc/content/user-guide.rst

 ### Select Environment ###

-TODO(devvesa): still not sure if we can use the Neutron + GRE one
+When creating the environment, choose Neutron with GRE on the Network tab.

+TODO(devvesa): add screenshot

+MidoNet plugin does not interact with the rest of the options, so choose whatever your deployment demands on them.

 ### Enable Plugin ###

+You should enter Settings tab of the Fuel Web UI to do that.
+Please, provide more details here.
+Specially, in terms of fields/checkboxes etc

+Once the environment is created, enter in Settings tab of the Fuel Web UI, scroll down until 'Neutron MidoNet plugin' and enable the checkbox.

-Once the environment is created, choose which encapsulation technology you want to use to send data between hosts on the Private network: GRE or VXLAN.
+After that, choose which encapsulation technology you want to use to send data between hosts on the Private network: GRE or VXLAN and one of the available MidoNet versions.

-TODO(devvesa): add screenshot
+TODO(devvesa); add screenshot

 ### Network Configuration ###